Things You May Not Know About Pigeon Forge & Tennessee

 Plenty of Neighbors In and Around

 Not only are Tennessee folks some of the nicest people in the nation, they share their border with more than any other state (well, them and Missouri).
 Eight states share Tennessee’s border—Alabama, Arkansas, Georgia, North Carolina, Kentucky, Missouri and Mississippi.

 Famous Foliage and Critters

 Tennessee’s state bird is the mockingbird.
-The tulip popular (which settlers used for building) is the tree.
-The beautiful Iris takes the state’s top spot as its cultivated flower in 1933.
+The tulip popular (which settlers used for building) is the state tree.
+The beautiful Iris took the state’s top spot as its cultivated flower in 1933.
 In the early 70s, the passion flower was designated as the state’s wildflower and in 2012, Tennessee added another wildflower to represent the state—the Tennessee cone flower which only grows in the middle states.
 The state reptile is the Box Turtle.

 So Many Plants & Species

 The Great Smoky Mountains is comprised of five forest types, over 130 species of trees and over 4,000 plant species.
 There are more than 230 species of birds.
 Animals include bobcats, cougars, red foxes, elk, coyotes, skunks, wild boars and black bears.
 Venomous snakes include the northern copperhead and timber rattler.
 So far, the world’s top scientist have estimated there are over 8,000 species (and still counting) of beetles, butterflies, months and other creepy crawlers.
 Thousands of scientists, students and volunteers from 20 countries have helped document the findings.
 The Great Smoky Mountains is world-renowned as one of the richest centers of biodiversity in the world.